aceangel3k/Spine/README.md

 http://www.atomk.com/spineboy/

 ### Required ###
-ImpactJS 1.23 or above
+- ImpactJS 1.23 or above
-A Spine license
+- A Spine license
-To modify you will need google's closure library
+- Google's closure library (for modification)

 ### Known issues ###
 - The animations loop and it's quite difficult to get it to rewind as it should.
 Maybe someone could figure this out.